WallarooLabs/blog.wallaroolabs.com/content/post/golang-api.md

 }
 ```

 This code creates an application with the topology that was described earlier.
 It represents one pipeline that consists of a stateless computation called `Split` that splits a string of words into individual words and a state computation called `CountWord` that updates the state of the application and creates outgoing messages that represent the word count.
-The classes used here will be described more in the following sections.
+The types used here will be described more in the following sections.
 At the end, it returns a C string that represents the application, which Wallaroo then uses to build the actual application.

 Note that the function `hostPortsToList` is a convenience function that takes the `host:port` pairs from the command line and turns them into slices.